Create a Custom Test

 - modify_query_param:

-Here, we use the operator modify_query_param to update the value of limit.
-We provide the key (limitKey) and the value (limitValue).
+limitKey: ${limitValue}0- Here, we use the operator - modify_query_paramto update the value of the limit.
+We provide the key (limitKey) and the value (limitValue).- limitKeyresolves to the key name "limit", which was extracted in the API selection filters above.

-limitValue resolves to 10.
+- limitValueresolves to 10.
 We append an additional 0 to modify its value to 100.

-The new test URL will now look something like this.
-GET http://localhost:8000/api/articles?limit=100&offset=0
+- The new test URL will now look something like this. - GET http://localhost:8000/api/articles?limit=100&offset=0

 Step 5: Write Validate